bcookesley/CI_pp2_tic-tac-toe/README.md

 ### Design choices

 This game was designed with simplicity in mind.
 As this is a classic, retro, easy to play game - the design should reflect this.
-Not having an overly complicated design or an overwhelming amount of features keeps the design of this game simple and intuitive.
+Not having an overly complicated design or an overwhelming amount of features keeps the design of this game simple and intuitive - and more importantly, easy to play.

 ### Colour

 ### Font

+Fonts used for this website were used from Google fonts.
+A choice for Quicksand was made with a backup of sans-serif as this conveyed and inkeeping with the simple, user-friendly design of the site.

 ### Layout

 ### Wireframes